SaeedTaghavi/CS/docs/OS/Chap05.md

 A high-level solution for more complex problems.

-- A variable `S` only accessible by two atomic operations.
+- A variable `S` only accessible by two atomic operations
-- Spinlock.
+- Spinlock

 ```c
 wait(S) {               /* P */